Asjas/100-days-of-code/log.md

 **Thoughts:** I finished the What The Flexbox video series.
 I really enjoyed it and learned a LOT about flexbox and how it is used.
 Also working on some of the @codecademy pro projects that are included in HTML & CSS paths.

 **Link to work:** https://www.codecademy.com/Asjas

+### Day 34: 15 October 2017

+**Today's Progress**: Worked on @codecademy and updated all FCC projects to use gulp and autoprefixer

+**Thoughts:** Worked on @codecademy and updated all FCC projects to use gulp and autoprefixer.
+Worked on the CSS & Javascript part of Codecademy.

+**Link to work:** https://www.codecademy.com/Asjas and https://github.com/asjas